 Fire and Emergency can declare or revoke a prohibited or restricted fire season in an area.
-We use our fire seasons, prohibitions and restrictions policy and associated processes to manage this.
+We use our fire seasons, prohibitions and restrictions policy and associated processes, (including stakeholder and partner consultation,) to manage this.

 Fire seasons are applied to geographic zones based on: